 MBBS (Newcastle) Hons 1985

 Arthritis Research Campaign Clinical Senior Lecturer Paediatric Rheumatologist (2001 - 2007)

 NHS Consultant Rheumatologist (1996 - 2001), Newcastle Hospitals NHS Trust

 Abbott - Innovation in Rheumatology - Educational research in rheumatology awarded to Newcastle Educational research group - 2007

 National Rheumatoid Arthritis Society (NRAS) Patient in Focus award - Independence weekends for adolescents with rheumatic disease awarded to Newcastle paediatric rheumatology team - 2005

 Wyeth "Moving Forwards" - Team award for rheumatology services 2004

-The clinical research programme focusses on understanding the barriers and drivers to paediatric rheumatological care and developing educational tools to faciliate earlier diagnosis and referral to specialist care.
+The clinical research programme focusses on understanding the barriers and drivers to paediatric rheumatological care and developing educational tools and service delivery to faciliate earlier diagnosis and referral to specialist care.
 Strategies to be implemented in low resource health care environments.

 The basic science programme focusses on understanding of biochemical and immunological mechanisms of joint damage and their role as prognostic indicators in early arthritis.

-There are also numerous clinical research collaborations within the University, and national and international levels.
-There is active participation in clinical trials and an active NIHR portfolio.
+There are also numerous clinical research collaborations within the University, and national and international levels inciuding Standards of Care, Best Practice, clinical trials and Registries.